firstpromoter/fpr-instructions/integrations/stripeCheckout.md

 ```

 3. Use the `window.FPROM.data.tid` to get the tid value and append the value to the input field.
-4. The code for assigning the tid to the input field will look like this:
+4. The code for assigning the tid to the input field can/might look like this:

 ```html {noCopy}
 &lt;script&gt;